Thinking as a design material in city-making: Involving city stakeholders in design journeys that deepen their way of envisioning the future

 PROF. JENSSEN, Robert

-Visual Intelligence/UiT The Arctic University of Norway
+Uit The Arctic University Of Norway

 Robert Jenssen is Director of Visual Intelligence, a Norwegian Centre for research-based innovation funded by the Research Council of Norway and consortium partners.
 Visual Intelligence solves research challenges in deep learning to advance image analysis.
 Jenssen is professor and founder of the Machine Learning Group at UiT The Arctic University of Norway.
 He is in addition a part time professor at the Pioneer AI Centre, University of Copenhagen, and an adjunct professor at the Norwegian Computing Center, Oslo, Norway.
 Jenssen received his Dr. Scient (PhD) in 2005 from UiT.
 He has had long-term research stays at the University of Florida, at the Technical University of Denmark, and at the Technical University of Berlin.
 Jenssen’s research interests are in neural networks, graph and kernel-based learning, and in health and industrial applications of machine learning.
 Jenssen has been on the IEEE MLSP TC and on the Governing Board of IAPR.
 He is an editor for the journal Pattern Recognition and a member of the ELLIS Cph unit.
 Jenssen is general chair of the annual Northern Lights Deep Learning Conference - NLDL.

-PROF. CHOI, Insung s.
+PROF. CHOI, Insung

 Prof. Choi, a PhD in Chemistry and MS in Computer Science, is a chemistry-centered naturalist, utilizing chemical, biological, and computational tools for deciphering the cytosociety.
 After earning his BS degree with summa cum laude from SNU, he obtained his MS degree (with Prof. Eun Lee) at SNU and his PhD degree (with Prof. George M. Whitesides) at Harvard.
 He then conducted postdoctoral research (with Prof. Robert Langer) at MIT, before joining the faculty at KAIST in 2002.
 He has been a director of the Center for Cell-Encapsulation Research (Creative Initiative) since 2012.